-Prerequisite: BIBL-3913 or COMM-3913.
+Prerequisite: BIBL-3913 or COMM-3913

-A study of the writing and presentation of sermons, with emphasis on effective public communication.
-The course also studies analysis of sermons and preparation of a major sermon to be delivered before the Bible faculty.
-Same as BIBL-4773.
-This course is normally offered in the spring semester of even-numbered years.
+This course is a study of the writing and presentation of sermons, with an emphasis on homiletic form and effective public communication.
+The course also emphasizes analysis of sermons and preparation of a major sermon to be delivered before the Bible faculty.
+This course is normally offered every other spring in odd numbered years.
+Same as BIBL-4763.
+Non-textual.